Rightupnext/South-mirror-frontend/README.md

 Add, update, or moderate news posts and comments

 🔐 Environment Variables
-Make sure to set up your .env file with values like:
+Make sure to configure your .env file like:

 env
 Copy